 Here, beachgoers relax beneath thatched umbrellas and vendors walk up and down the shore selling chicharron and ice-cold coconuts.
 Progreso provides a welcome respite from the intense Mexican heat and the chaos of the inland towns and cities.

-There are affordable hotels situated right by the beach, places to shop for swimming apparel, and an abundance of places to rent sunbeds or water sports equipment.
+There are affordable hotels situated right by the waterfront, places to shop for swimming apparel, and an abundance of places to rent sunbeds or water sports equipment.
 The Faro de Puerto Progreso, built in 1893, is an active lighthouse.

 In the late afternoon or evening, it is pleasant to stroll along the Malecon.
 You could come here on a day trip from Merida by bus, or spend a relaxed few days here if you wish.